 - Cesarean Birth

 Expectant mothers may designate one adult support person to be with them for a Cesarean birth, and in the Post Anesthesia Care Unit after a Cesarean birth.

 One adult support person who is at least 18 years old may stay overnight with the mother in the private maternity suite using our sleep sofa or sleep chair.
 Family and friends may visit, but siblings and visiting children must be accompanied by an adult at all times, other than the recovering mother.
 Siblings, regardless of age, are not permitted to spend the night.

-One adult support person who is at least 18 years old may stay overnight in the High Risk Perinatal Center at Holy Cross Hospital.
-They can use our sleep sofa or sleep chair.
-Family and friends may visit, but visiting children under age 18 must be accompanied by an adult, other than the patient, at all times.
+At the High-Risk Perinatal Center at Holy Cross Hospital and the Antepartum unit at Holy Cross Germantown Hospital, one adult support person who is at least 18 years old may stay overnight using our sleep sofa or sleep chair.
+Family and friends may visit.
+Visiting children under age 18 must be accompanied by an adult, other than the patient, at all times.
 Children, regardless of age, are not permitted to spend the night.

-Parents are welcome—and encouraged—to visit their newborn in the Neonatal Intensive Care Unit at Holy Cross Hospital in Silver Spring or in the Special Care Nursery at Holy Cross Germantown Hospital at any time, except from 6:30 to 7:30 a.m. and 6:30 to 7:30 p.m. during the change in nursing shifts.
+Parents are welcome—and encouraged—to visit their newborn in the Neonatal Intensive Care Unit at Holy Cross Hospital in Silver Spring or in the Neonatal Unit at Holy Cross Germantown Hospital at any time, except from 6:30 to 7:30 a.m. and 6:30 to 7:30 p.m. during the change in nursing shifts.
 Just three visitors are permitted to visit at any one time, and at least one must have the matching infant identification band.
-Siblings over age four years old may visit when accompanied by a parent or banded person.
+Siblings over age four may visit when accompanied by a parent or banded person.
 Special arrangements must be made if siblings under age four years old wish to visit.